RuiShu/acgan-biased/README.md

 # acgan-biased

-Code to reproduce the experiments in my [AC-GAN Learns a Biased Distribution](http://ruishu.io/docs/ac-gan-learns.pdf) write-up.
+Code to reproduce the experiments in Bayesian Deep Learning workshop paper [AC-GAN Learns a Biased Distribution](http://bayesiandeeplearning.org/2017/papers/63.pdf).
 The following experiments demonstrate that AC-GAN down-samples points near the decision boundary of the auxiliary classifier.

 ### Dependencies